cassmastern/lers-sandbox/docs/sec_cloud/jakarta-ee-azure.md

 # A Jakarta Enterprise Application on Azure

-This is a compact, helicopter-view look at what's involved in building and deploying an *almost realistic* Java (Jakarta EE / Java EE) enterprise web application on Azure + Azure DevOps:
+This is a helicopter-view look at what's involved in building and deploying an *almost realistic* Java (Jakarta EE / Java EE) enterprise web application on Azure + Azure DevOps:

 - architecture and components (what pieces to build and why)
 - Azure services to host them (options and tradeoffs)